thegreatgoose/ddns-to-ip/README.md

 This just looks up whatever domain you want IP's from and outputs them as a Nginx config file which you can then include in your Nginx config.

-Just put it all into a folder of your choice, edit getnewips.sh with the correct paths.
+Just put it all into a folder(I'm using ddnstoip in root) of your choice, edit getnewips.sh with the correct paths.
 Add your domains to the allowed-domain.list

 And finally include the newestips.conf to your nginx config file.